cuechan/requestd/README.md

   bind_to: "tcp://*:21002"
 ```

-You can now `SUB`scribe to this endpoint wiht another aplication.
+You can now `SUB`scribe to this endpoint with another application.
 Remember that zmq pub/sub also uses topics.
 The topic used by requestd is `requestd`.
 For each message you need to call `zmq_recv()` twice.
 The first call will receive the topic, the second will receive the actual message.

 Help!